ShazzAmin/Boole/README.md

 *by Shazz Amin, Derek Yin*

-Browser extension adding various quality-of-life features and workflow improvements to the online George editor.
+A full-featured front end for George with various qualify-of-life features and workflow improvements.

 ### Set-up
 ##### Prerequisites: